GraveofBears/GoodestBoy/README.md

 >>Please download the latest copy of Bepinex per author's instructions.

->>Place the Boomlings Folder inside of the "Bepinex\plugins\" folder.
+>>Place the GoodestBoy Folder inside of the "Bepinex\plugins\" folder.

 <p>